thepocagency/com.tpa.opensource.twitterapi.examples/README.md

 This is a simple example of a main class consuming Twitter API thanks to the project jTwitterAPI: [https://github.com/thepocagency/com.tpa.opensource.twitterapi](https://github.com/thepocagency/com.tpa.opensource.twitterapi).

-Check the main class ofr more information:
+Check the main class for more information:
-Step 1.
+- Step 1.
 User has to log in the Twitter API

-Step 2.
-It calls the Twitter streaming API (using class StreamingSearch.java) Steps 3. + 4.
+- Step 2.
+It calls the Twitter streaming API (using class StreamingSearch.java)

+- Steps 3. + 4.
     - It orders the messages grouped by user (users sorted chronologically, ascending)
     - The messages per user are also sorted chronologically, ascending
     - Print this information to the command line + in a log file (cf. /log/twitter.log)

 If you follow the next compilation process, you will obtain a standalone JAR file.